-Depending on our location and plan for the day, we will usually follow breakfast with training of some sort (sprints, gym, recovery ride; etc), then pack up and hit the road for the next location.
-We will hit up some tourist traps along the way, which could be anything from a hot spring, to a beach, National Monument, Big Foot museum, or anything in between, and probably end up at the next USA BMX track.
+Depending on our location and plan for the day, we will usually follow with a training of some sort (sprints, gym, recovery ride; etc), then pack up and hit the road for the next location.
+We will hit up some tourist traps along the way, which could be anything from a hot spring to a beach, National Monument, Big Foot Museum, or anything in between, and probably end up at the next USA BMX track.breakfast

 What is the meal plan?

 Meals will be fairly simple.
 Our continental breakfast will typically include items such as bagels, toast and condiments (peanut butter, jelly, cream cheese), fruit, and cereals.
 Lunch will generally be a sandwich and chips.
 Dinner will be the biggest meal of the day.
 We will grill out most evenings, so it could be chicken and sweet potatoes, burgers, pasta, or anything else the group decides on.

 With any sport, there is the real possibility of injury, especially when we ride every day and push our limits.
 For minor injuries, we will have a fully-equipped first aid kit on hand at all times.
 If it is something more serious, we will not delay in getting riders to the nearest medical clinic or hospital.
 If it is too dangerous to transport a rider by truck or if they are in a great deal of pain, 911 and an ambulance ride is the default position.
 As an Army Veteran, Jason will try to adhere to the military motto of, “No man left behind,” but if an injury requires a hospital stay, a legal guardian will have to come out ASAP.

 If I get hurt, will I get a refund?

 If you are hurt so badly that you can’t carry on with the tour, you will receive 50% of your remaining balance (prorated).
 Refunds for other situations will be handled on a case-by-case basis.

 Do I need special travel insurance?